RockstarLang/rockstar/codewithrockstar.com/docs/02-types-and-values.md

 The keywords `empty`, `silent`, and `silence` are aliases for the empty string (`""`)

 {% rockstar_include string-literals.rock %}

+A backslash in Rockstar doesn't do anything special, and Rockstar doesn't have escape sequences like `\n` or `\t`.
+If you need to add special characters to Rockstar strings, use the `rock` keyword to append characters based on their ASCII / Unicode code point:

+{% rockstar_include unprintable-characters.rock %}
 ## Numbers

 **Number literals** are written as ordinary digits; decimals and negative numbers are supported: